-The Company had 166 employees as of September 7, 2011.
+The Company had 162 employees as of September 13, 2012.
 Approximately 40% of these employees are represented by the International Brotherhood of Electrical Workers Local #1799.
-A collective bargaining agreement was approved in June 2008.
-The four-year agreement expires on June 30, 2012.
-The contract provided for pay increases of 4%, 3.75%, 3.75% and 4% for each year, respectively, of the four-year contract.
+A new collective bargaining agreement was approved in July 2012.
+The three-year agreement expires on June 30, 2015.
 Relations with the Union are considered good.
-Union membership at September 7, 2011 was 70 people.